reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 Log bloat can crash services faster than almost any other resource issue.
 This helper scans for files larger than 50 MB in /var/log, compresses them into an archive directory, and safely truncates the originals—emulating logrotate when the utility is absent or misconfigured.
 Ideal for containers or IoT devices with limited storage, the script keeps critical logs available while ensuring disk usage stays well below panic thresholds.

-> Prevent log partitions from filling by compressing logs > 50 MB and shipping them to an archive folder.
+> Prevent log partitions from filling by compressing logs that are 50 MB or larger and shipping them to an archive folder.

 #### How it works